-CIRP researchers studied children in car crashes to understand the prevalence and risk of traumatic stress in injured children.
+CIRP researchers studied children in car crashes to understand the prevalence and risk of PTSD in children.

 In addition to the medical and biomechanical aspects of pediatric injury, researchers at the Center for Injury Research and Prevention (CIRP) also address its psychosocial consequences.
-Over more than a decade, a multi-faceted research program at CIRP has examined the range of responses that children (and their parents) experience after pediatric injury.
+Over more than a decade, a multi-faceted research program at CIRP has examined the range of responses that children (and their parents) experience after pediatric injury including PTSD in children.

 Our early studies found that psychological distress, such as acute stress disorder (ASD) and posttraumatic stress disorder (PTSD), occurs in significant numbers of: